Required fields are indicated by .

 Admission requirements

-• CNSK 1401 (Basic Counselling Skills) with a C or equivalent
+• CNSK 1401 (Basic Counselling Skills) with a minimum 'C' grade or equivalent

 • personal and professional readiness for the program